 Q. How is MQTT used in IoT?

-A. Use in IoT is simple if you follow the steps mentioned above.
-No wonder this is why MQTT is one of the most commonly used protocols in IoT projects.
-It uses publish/subscribe operations to exchange data between MQTT clients and the MQTT server.
+A. Using MQTT in IoT is simple if you follow the steps mentioned above.
+Consequently, no wonder MQTT ranks among the most commonly used protocols in IoT projects.
+Furthermore, it uses publish/subscribe operations to exchange data between MQTT clients and the MQTT server.

 Q. How do I connect my Internet to IoT?